SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 Kiln-dried wood is ready to burn, and catches fire quickly.
 Another benefit of kiln-dried: there aren't any bugs in the wood.

 That's a plus if you want to stack a good amount inside your home, as I do.
 I stack about 3-4 weeks' worth.
-That cuts down on the number of times I have to haul wood from the barn to my home.
+That cuts down on the number of times I have to haul wood inside.

 Spring is the time to purchase semi-seasoned.
 You need to give it a good 9 months to dry out.

 #### Semi-Seasoned vs. Kiln-Dried

 Semi-seasoned is considerably cheaper than kiln-dried.
-You can buy a cord of semi-seasoned for about $225.
-Kiln-dried firewood is currently going for $380/cord.
+Check out <a href="https://treehuggerfarms.com/kiln-dried-firewood/" target="blank">Treehugger Farm's current prices</a>.

 #### How much firewood do I need?